My overview of the whole process to teach 3D printing:

 One 3D printer will be very busy with a class of creators.
 Most schools buy one expensive printer but I prefer a fleet of cheap printers.
 The downside to cheap printers is more maintenance and repairs.

 You’ll have to learn how to use free slicing software to process the kids’ creations.
 These need to be set up for your specific printer(s).
 Once everything is set up, the process gets much simpler.

 Everything about the above points is time-consuming but worth it.
-Once you get started, it gets easier to
+Once you get started, it gets easier to keep it running.

 Here is what is included in the complete lesson plan document:

 Teach 3D Printing – Outline of Included Lessons to get started

 These are my lessons on starting 3D design.